 Prairie is Washington State’s most rapidly disappearing and threatened ecosystem.
 Currently, prairie land comprises less than 3% of the original acreage.
 Loss of habitat and lack of fire over the past 175 years are major factors.
 There is a significant and immediate need to restore prairie and savanna to protect and enhance the quality of all life.
 We all, humans and wildlife, depend on healthy, diverse ecosystems for our very survival.

-We are restoring habitat on our 175 acre precious jewel of Central Whidbey and also support ecological restoration efforts throughout the Puget Sound region.
+We are restoring habitat on our 175 acre precious jewel of Central Whidbey and also support ecological restoration efforts throughout the Salish Sea region.
 The prairie at PRI contains a precious five-acre remnant that has not been significantly disturbed since colonization.
 It is very biodiverse and with a large number of rare and threatened native plant species.
 These in turn support and interact with microorganisms in our soils as well as insects and arthropods, many of whom serve as critical pollinators.

 PRI also has rare savanna on our north and east ends, and two unique forest zones with trails open to the public.
 The north forest has some unique trees and understory plants.